How to do Dubai differently

 A guided city tour is an easy win for anyone looking to discover more about Dubai.
 Sit back in the comfort of your air-conditioned bus while your knowledgeable guide regales you with tales and tidbits of history, explaining how Dubai evolved from humble beginnings, the role of oil and what the future looks like for this wealthy Emirate.

-The Burj Khalifa soaring through the bright lights of downtown Dubai © Ilirjan Rrumbullaku - Flickr Creative Commons
+The Burj Khalifa soaring through the bright lights of downtown Dubai © Ilirjan Rrumbullaku - Flickr CC BY-NC-ND 2.0

 Craning your neck at piercing skyscrapers and admiring the likes of the Jumeirah Mosque and Al Farooq Omar Bin Al Khattab Mosque (also known as the Blue Mosque) get things started, before taking a ride on a puffing abra, the traditional wooden boats used to ferry people across Dubai Creek.